bryhnguyen/Future_Of_Powerlifting_Analysis/README.md

 “This dataset is a snapshot of the OpenPowerlifting database as of April 2019.
 OpenPowerlifting is creating a public-domain archive of powerlifting history.
 Powerlifting is a sport in which competitors compete to lift the most weight for their class in three separate barbell lifts: the Squat, Bench, and Deadlift.” (openpowerlifting.org/)

 ## Questions we hope to answer with the data
-- How much does the average Wilks Score of the top powerlifters increase each year?
+- Is there an increase in performance year-after-year?
 - Will the performance of these athletes plateau at some point?
-- Is there bias in the Wilks Score formula, and if so, what other formulas could be used instead?
+- What is the importance of the athlete's age in powerlifting in regards to how much they can lift?

 ## Description of Data Exploration Phase
 - In a Jupyter Notebook, Pandas was used to load the dataset into a DataFrame and the datatypes of the columns were ascertained using “dtypes”.